-Nine individuals trying to escape slavery or servitude, nine unique stories, all coming from the Chesapeake Bay region between 1728 and 1864, help us understand a little more the horrors of slavery and enforced servitude, and also tell part of a larger experience shared by thousands of others in the region, offered in a museum exhibit that also challenges our conceptions of life in the American colonies.
+Nine individuals trying to escape slavery or servitude, nine unique stories, all coming from the Chesapeake Bay region between 1728 and 1864, help us understand a little more the horrors of slavery and enforced servitude, and also tell part of a larger experience shared by thousands of others in the region, offered in Freedom Bound: Runaways of the Chesapeake, a museum exhibit that also challenges our conceptions of life in the American colonies.

 |German immigrant Frederick Grammar built this substantial brick structure |